UBC-STAT/stat-450/docs/syllabus-page.md

 Please note: The teaching team responds to emails Monday to Friday, and we try our best to answer you as promptly as possible, however, given the large class size it may take a few days to respond.
 Please be patient if you don't get a response immediately!

 ### Course Platforms
-- **Zoom**: ....
+- **Zoom**: Information on Canvas
-- **Webwork**: There will be weekly webwork online assignments.
-- **Canvas**: All course deliverables and information can be found on the [course's page on Canvas](https://canvas.ubc.ca/courses/80799).
+- **Canvas**: All course deliverables and information can be found on the [course's page on Canvas](https://canvas.ubc.ca/courses/86276).
 Please check the Canvas website regularly to keep up-to-date with the course.
 - **Piazza**: Piazza will be used for class discussion and questions.

 ### Course Structure